We now have the capability to add new dock configurations, so send your new dock sketches to firstname.lastname@example.org

 Thanks to J.T.’s comments, we have added a new dock configuration including Mooring Buoys.

-North-Facing Dock Configuration
+North-Facing and South-Facing Dock Configurations

 This configuration was proposed by John who asked for a modification to the Man Overboard that would “Simulate backing down on a fish.”
 The fish moves quite a bit faster than the Man Overboard, otherwise it operates the same.